mgrove36/bbc-young-reporter/_posts/2019-03-06-are-the-roads-around-your-home-and-school-safe.md

 title: Are The Roads Around Your Home And School Safe?
 date: 2019-03-06 14:46
 authors: Riley C, Oliver C
-image-caption: An example of a car parking on a double yellow line | &copy; Getty
+image-caption: An example of a car parking on a double yellow line
+copyright: Getty
 description: The Royal Berkshire Hospital earlier this month released a study revealing that there has been a 45% increase in accidents involving children and vulnerable pedestrians walking in Reading between February 2018 to 2019.
 Now, many students may not feel safe when walking in Reading.
 ---